Coutlaw/DiningPhilosophers/ReadMe.md

 # Dining Philosophers (with a twist)

+This problem describes a situation where 3 threads are running in a program and executing some functions, those threads do not have any order or sequence to how they are running and there needs to be a way to enforce order and guarantee that they will always run in that order.
+There also needs to be a way to make sure that when the threads run in order they don't ever run more than once before the next thread in the sequence gets to run.

+## Problem Implementation

-There is a situation where 3 Philosophers sit down at a table to share a single order of fries, represented by this struct with a single property that represents number of fries each person in the group will eat.
+3 Philosophers sit down at a table to share a single order of food, represented by this struct with a single property that represents number of bites each person in the group will eat.

 ```rust
 struct DiningPhilosophers {